lschmid83/Dragon-Island/README.md

 * Mini subgames and secret areas
 * Fixing keyboard controls on Apple Mac computers

+Please see the issue list for detailed descriptions.

 The keyboard controls for the Java SE version of the game in the release are as follows:

 Arrow keys = Move player